-Students who begin their Asbury studies in January can arrange with the chair of the World Languages department to take the language placement exam.
+Students who begin their Asbury studies in January can arrange with the chair of the Ancient & Modern Languages department to take the language placement exam.

 Language placement results are valid for as long as you are at Asbury.
 It is always best, however, to continue with your language as early as possible, since it will get harder to pick up with your language again the longer the delay.